 Beijing, capital of the People’s Republic of China, has a history spanning over three thousand years.
 It ranks among China’s “four great ancient capitals,” along with Nanjing, Xi’an, and Luoyang.
-It is one of the few cities with more than five cultural heritage sites on UNESCO’s World Heritage List.
+The city currently has the most number of cultural heritage sites on the World Heritage List.

 Lying on the upper North China Plain, Beijing is adjacent to the city of Tianjin and the province of Hebei.
 The city has a continental monsoon climate typical of the North Temperate Zone—hot and rainy summers, cold and dry winters, and fairly brief springs and autumns.